dexplo/dataframe_image/README.md

 `html2image` is a backup method for `chrome`, which use `html2image`.

-`playwright` is a much more stable method, but you have to install playwright first.
+`playwright` is a much more stable method, but you have to install it first, for example `pip install "dataframe_image[playwright]"`.

 `selenium` is a method that use `Firefox` driver.
 Sometimes chrome will make some breaking changes which break methods above, `Firefox` will be a good backup.
 Not stable and hard to install.
 But can be installed in Google Colab.